Bubble

 for doin less they took him down.
 Justice was reached.

-Outraged, outraged.
-Other leaders have got to go
+leaders have got to go

 for breaking the oath of office: The Constitution to uphold.